- Study Abroad

 What about visiting the pharmacy?

-International pharmacies act differently than the US pharmacies we are used to.
-For example, in most European pharmacies the pharmacist can actually prescribe medication we would need prescriptions for in the United States.
-They are excellent resources for the common cold, sore throat, and sniffles.
+International pharmacies act differently than the U.S. pharmacies we are used to.
+For example, in most European pharmacies the pharmacist can actually prescribe medication we would need prescriptions for in the U.S. Pharmacies are excellent resources for the common cold, sore throat, and sniffles.

 Keeping up with a workout schedule while in Queens is tough.
 Keeping up with a workout schedule while living abroad will be even harder.
 The best way to stay in shape while living “La dolce vita” is to start early and make it a habit you just can’t kick!